 Sunday Miscellany, now on air for over 50 years, runs throughout the year every Sunday morning at 9.10am on RTÉ Radio 1, Irish public radio.
-It is one of the top ten most listened-to programmes in Ireland, with an audience of over 250,000 – and many more who listen overseas and online.
+It is one of the top ten most listened-to programmes in Ireland, with an audience of over 275,000 – and many more who listen overseas, online and on podcast.

 The programme presents short essays and the occasional poem, read on air by their authors and interspersed with complementary music.